 Komen Chicago is the local source for funding breast cancer detection, support and educational awareness in the Chicagoland Area.
-Through its 2014-2015 community grants, Komen Chicago is investing nearly $1.3 million into navigation, screening/diagnosis, treatment and support programs here in the Chicagoland Area provided by seventeen local organizations that serve uninsured or underinsured Chicagoland Area Residents.
-Since it was founded in 1997, Komen Chicago has invested more than $15 million in local breast health agencies and organizations.
+Since it was founded in 1997, Komen Chicago has invested more than $16 million in local breast health agencies and organizations.

 - 10,288 people received breast cancer education

 - 731 people received treatment support